Skip to main content

 Who we share your data with (sub-processors)

 Ghugi uses the organisations below to run the service.
-Each processes personal data strictly on our instructions and under a written data processing agreement:
+Each processes personal data strictly on our instructions and under a written data processing agreement.
+A full table with processing locations is in Schedule 3 of our Data Processing Agreement.

-• Stripe Payments Europe Ltd— subscription billing.
-Receives billing information only; never payslip content.
+• Stripe Payments UK Ltd— subscription billing.
+Receives your name, billing email, and subscription details only.
+Never receives payslip content.

-If you have configured your own outgoing email provider (SMTP, Gmail, or Outlook) inside Ghugi, that provider is your choice and is not a Ghugi sub-processor.
+If you have configured your own outgoing email provider (custom SMTP relay) inside Ghugi, that provider is your choice and is not a Ghugi sub-processor.

 We may disclose personal data if we are legally required to (for example, a court order or a lawful request from HMRC).
 Where possible we will tell you before we do so.